pythonanywhere/help_pages/articles/LetsEncrypt.md

 ...then you need to click the button to generate a key.

 Once you've generated your key, it needs to be available in a console.
 Either:

-1. export a new environment variable `API_TOKEN=yourapitoken` into your current console
-2. start a new console
+* start a new Bash console
+* run the following in your current Bash console

+        :::bash
+        export API_TOKEN=yourapitoken

 ## Install the PythonAnywhere helper scripts